Claim: The Miami-Dade County Elections Department has implemented a policy to close the bathrooms at all polling facilities.

 In an email dated August 1st, 2013, Deputy Supervisor of Elections John Mendez told Dubin "in order to ensure that individuals with disabilities are not treated unfairly, the use of rest rooms by the Voters is not allowed on election day."

 On February 11, 2014, Assistant County Attorney Shanika Graves wrote Dubin to say "the Department's policy is not to permit access to restrooms at polling sites on election days."

 Number One and Number Two are fine in publicly owned voting sites, such as libraries and city halls,

 The problem might arise when precincts are located in private buildings, which don't have to allow public bathroom access, or in churches and other religious facilities, which are exempt from federal law requiring accessible restrooms for people with disabilities.
-Elections administrators have long relied on those locations to set up Miami-Dade's more than 500 polling places.
+Elections administrators have long relied on those locations to set up Miami-Dade's more than

-But the two emails [received by Dubin] were contradicted by Christina White, the elections department's chief deputy supervisor, who told the Miami Herald that poll workers have always allowed voters — disabled or not — to use restrooms when they're available.
+But the two emails [received by Dubin] were contradicted by Christina White, the elections department's chief deputy supervisor, who told the Miami Herald that poll workers have always allowed voters — disabled or

 "For somebody who's voting, of course, we will allow them to use the restroom," she said.